miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 - has a name
 - docstring (""" """)
 - ?
-- default implementation of Python: CPython
+- default implementation of Python: CPython -> calls the C code behind Python
+- sorted() much faster because i

-IDE's: a set of rules -> need linker/compiler/interpreter to run it compiler for python
+IDE's: a set of rules -> need linker/compiler/interpreter to run it compiler for python? interpreter for python?